 ATSDR evaluated several datasets with radiological sampling data collected from 2016 to 2022, primarily off-site of PORTS.
-The following datasets were included:
+The following datasets and the years covered in each set were included:

-- ISP radiological sampling data collected in 2021, - U.S. DOE monitoring data (PEGASIS/ASER) from 2016 to 2022, - ODH air monitoring data collected from 2020 to 2022, - U.S. DOE Radiological Assistance Program (RAP-3) sampling data collected in 2019, and - Northern Arizona University (NAU) data collected in 2022.
+- ISP radiological sampling data collected from 2020 to 2022, - U.S. DOE monitoring data (PEGASIS/ASER) from 2016 to 2021, - ODH air monitoring data collected from 2020 to 2022, - U.S. DOE Radiological Assistance Program (RAP-3) sampling data collected in 2019, and - Northern Arizona University (NAU) data collected in 2019 to 2022.

-The samples were analyzed for a standard set of radionuclides including transuranic radionuclides (americium-241, neptunium-237, plutonium-238, and plutonium-239/240), technetium-99, uranium, and uranium isotopes (uranium-233/234, uranium-235/236, and uranium-238).
+The samples were analyzed for a site-specific set of radionuclides including transuranic radionuclides (americium-241, neptunium-237, plutonium-238, and plutonium-239/240), technetium-99, uranium, and uranium isotopes (uranium-233/234, uranium-235/236, and uranium-238).
 There are 92 elements typically found in nature with uranium being element 92 with 92 protons.
 Elements with more than 92 protons are called transuranic elements.
 Technetium (43 protons) is not naturally occurring, and all its elemental forms are radioactive.
-Before atomic fission was discovered in the mid-1930s, the transuranic elements were not found in nature.
-If one considers the presence of fallout materials as part of the "natural" or man-made environment, then they are present.
-For this health consultation, we are using naturally occurring background in the United States prior to atmospheric testing.
+Before atomic fission was discovered in the mid-1930s and invention of the cyclotron, the transuranic elements were not known to exist or found in nature.
+Today, if one considers the presence of fallout materials as part of the man-made environment, then they are present.
+For this health consultation, we are using "naturally occurring background" in the United States prior to atmospheric testing.
 That is, transuranic radionuclides and technetium are not present in natural occurring background.